Scalable load balancing in networked systems: A survey of recent advances: Token-based load balancing

 For the potential departure process, couple the service completion times of the $k^{th}$ queue in both scenarios, $k= 1,2,\ldots,N$.
 More precisely, for the potential departure process assume that we have a single synchronized exp($N$) clock independent of arrival epochs for both systems.
 Now when this clock rings, a number $k$ is uniformly selected from $\{1,2,\ldots,N\}$ and a potential departure occurs from the $k^{th}$ queue in both systems.
 If at a potential departure epoch an empty queue is selected, then we do nothing.
-In this way the two schemes, considered independently, still evolve according to their appropriate statistical laws.
+Since the service time requirements are i.i.d.~exponentially distributed, the memoryless property ensures that the two schemes, considered independently, still evolve according to their appropriate statistical laws under the above coupling.

 \begin{proposition} For two schemes $\Pi_1=\Pi(l_0,l_1,\ldots,l_{B-1})$ and $\Pi_2=\Pi(d_0, d_1,\ldots, d_{B'-1})$ with $B\leq B'$ assume $l_0=\ldots=l_{B-2}=d_0=\ldots=d_{B-2}=d$, $l_{B-1}\leq d_{B-1}$ and either $d=N$ or $d\leq d_{B-1}$.
 Then the following holds: \begin{enumerate}[{\normalfont (i)}] \item $\{Q^{ \Pi_1}_i(t)\}_{t\geq 0}\leq_{st}\{Q^{ \Pi_2}_i(t)\}_{t\geq 0}$ for $i=1,2,\ldots,B$, \item $\{\sum_{i=1}^B Q^{ \Pi_1}_i(t)+L^{ \Pi_1}(t)\}_{t\geq 0}\geq_{st} \{\sum_{i=1}^{B'} Q^{ \Pi_2}_i(t)+L^{ \Pi_2}(t)\}_{t\geq 0}$, \item $\{\Delta(t)\}_{t\geq 0}\geq \{\sum_{i=B+1}^{B'}Q_i^{ \Pi_2}(t)\}_{t\geq 0}$ almost surely under the coupling defined above, \end{enumerate} for any fixed $N\in\mathbbm{N}$ where $\Delta(t):=L^{ \Pi_1}(t)-L^{ \Pi_2}(t)$, provided that at time $t=0$ the above ordering holds. \end{proposition}